tinacms/tina-cloud-starter/readme.md

 ### Visit `http://localhost:3000/admin`

 You'll be asked to sign in to your Tina Cloud account, and upon success your edits will be sent to the cloud server (and subesquently to Github).

+> BUG - once you log in you'll need to refresh the page to see content.

 > Note that this is different from `/admin-local`, where your changes are persisted to your local filesystem.